d13r/laravel-breadcrumbs/README.md

 });
 ```

-The `$post` object would simply be passed in from the view:
+The `$post` object (probably an [Eloquent](https://laravel.com/docs/5.7/eloquent) model, but could be anything) would simply be passed in from the view:

 ```blade
 {{ Breadcrumbs::render('post', $post) }}